-Your rabbit will need to have vaccinations against Myxomatosis & Viral Haemorrhagic disease (VHD-1) and a second vaccination 2 weeks later for VHD-2, these should be done by your vet after your rabbit has settled in for a week or so.
-Make sure the vet gives you a vaccination booklet with a record of the vaccination dates etc. Your rabbit must NOT go outside in a run until it has had its vaccinations or it will be in danger of catching a disease.
+Your rabbit will need to have a combined vaccination against Myxomatosis, Viral Haemorrhagic disease (VHD-1) and VHD-2, this should be done by your vet after your rabbit has settled in for a week or so.
+Make sure the vet gives you a vaccination booklet with a record of the vaccination dates etc. Your rabbit must NOT go outside in a run until it has had its vaccination or it will be in danger of catching a disease.

 Your rabbit will need to regularly be given anti-parasite treatment every 6 weeks and worming treatments every 6 months We offer a service to supply and carry out these treatments for you or you can purchase them from your vet.

 Your rabbits claws will need clipping approx every 10 weeks.
 We do offer a claw clipping service.
 If you wish to do this yourself, please make sure you have the correct claw clippers & are shown how to do it properly as it is very easy to harm your rabbit if done incorrectly.

 We advise you to have your rabbit spayed or neutered; bucks from the age of 16 wks & does from the age of 6mths.
 These operations must NOT be done before your rabbit reaches the correct age as it will be very dangerous for them!